CER-REC/conditions/app/containers/ViewThree/README.md

 * [] The component should contain ConditionsDetails
 * [] The component should contain InstrumentLegend
 * [] The component should contain BubbleChart
+* [] The component should contain FeatureTypeDescription
+* [] The component should contain BrowseByButton

 ## CSS Grid Notes